 Importance of Food Preservation and Other Methods to Try

-While fruit cakes are one way to preserve summer fruits, especially in older times, food preservation in general is now more relevant than ever.
+While fruit cakes are one way to preserve summer fruits, especially in older times, food preservation, in general, is now more relevant than ever.
 In simple terms, food preservation is the act of preserving food to avoid decay and spoiling.
-Regardless of situations, whether there is surplus or a deficit in food supply, food preservation is essential to each household.
-This allows for food to remain edible and to keep their nutritional value longer, saving families costs in groceries.
+Regardless of the situation, whether there is a surplus or a deficit in food supply, food preservation is essential to each household.
+This allows for food to remain edible and to keep its nutritional value longer, saving families costs in groceries.
 Not to mention, it is a great way to reduce food waste.
 Here are some ways to keep your food tasty and long-lasting:

-- Freezing – This method is the most common, and it’s a technique that we use in our everyday lives.
+This method is the most common, and it’s a technique that we use in our everyday lives.
 It’s not time-consuming and it’s very easy!
+It’s a classic Christmas fruit cake conservation method.
 There’s a rule in the kitchen where you must put away soon-to-spoil food in the freezer.
 This is because the enzymes in fresh produce will not have a comfortable environment to grow.
 Freezing helps deactivate the enzyme process.
 You can freeze most food items, except for those with a high-water content (like cucumbers) and cooked starchy foods (noodles and rice).

 Dehydrated slices of peaches on a dryer